jesslilly/logax/README.md

 ## Logax
 Logax is a little guy who hacks up your log files.
-(Or text files)  Logax will accept a json file as input and use the search strings (regex strings) in the json to parse a file it is given.
+(Or text files)  Logax will accept a json file as input and use the search strings (regex strings) in the json to parse a file.

 # Developer Documentation

 Contributions are welcome.
 Make sure changes have tests.

 ### Future Enhancements
-* Process log files that are truncated intelligently
+* Intelligently process truncated log files
 * Output various json hierarchies

 ### Tools